DokyLab/80--Secure-home-network/README_en.md

-# 🛡️ Secure Home Network System
+# 🛡️ Secure Home Unbreakable Network System

 This project outlines the implementation of an efficient and secure home network system designed to protect personal data, save energy, and provide flexibility for various tasks like programming, office work, and gaming.
 It combines affordable hardware with advanced firewall software and customizable configurations to maximize security and efficiency.